Fortification of Dorchester Heights: Geography and strategy

-The British military leadership, headed by General William Howe, had long been aware of the importance of the Dorchester Heights, which, along with the heights of Charlestown, had commanding views of Boston and its outer harbor.
-The harbor was vital to the British, as the Royal Navy, at first under Admiral Samuel Graves, and later under Admiral Molyneux Shuldham, provided protection for the troops in Boston, as well as transportation of supplies to the besieged city.
-Early in the siege, on June 15, the British agreed on the plan of seizing both of these heights, beginning with those in Dorchester, which had a better view of the harbor than the Charlestown hills.
+The British military leadership headed by General William Howe had long been aware of the importance of the Dorchester Heights and the heights of Charlestown which had commanding views of Boston and its outer harbor.
+The harbor was vital to the British, as the Royal Navy under Admiral Samuel Graves (later under Admiral Molyneux Shuldham) provided protection for the troops in Boston, as well as transportation of supplies to the besieged city.
+The British agreed on June 15 to the plan of seizing both of these heights, beginning with those in Dorchester, which had a better view of the harbor than the Charlestown hills.
 It was the leaking of this plan that precipitated events leading to the Battle of Bunker Hill.

-Neither the British nor the Americans had the daring to take and fortify the heights; but both armies knew of its strategic importance in the war.
-When Washington took command of the siege in July 1775, he considered taking the unoccupied Dorchester Heights, but rejected the idea, feeling the army was not ready to deal with the likely British attack on the position.
-The subject of an attempt on the heights was again discussed in early February 1776, but the local Committee of Safety believed the British troop strength too high, and important military supplies like gunpowder too low, to warrant action at that time.
+Neither the British nor the Americans had the daring to take and fortify the heights, but both armies knew of its strategic importance in the war.
+Washington took command of the siege in July 1775, and he considered taking the unoccupied Dorchester Heights but rejected the idea, feeling that the army was not ready to deal with the likely British attack on the position.
+The subject of an attempt on the heights was again discussed in early February 1776, but the local Committee of Safety believed that the British troop strength was too high, and important military supplies like gunpowder were too low to warrant action at that time.
 By the end of February, Knox had arrived with the cannon from Ticonderoga, as had additional supplies of powder and shells.
-Washington decided the time was right to act.
+Washington decided that the time was right to act.